 What is the hype about?

 The NFT market as of today can be considered quite quirky for many people.
 Lately we have seen a lot of outrageous deals happening in the NFT market.
 Such as Jack Dorsey’s first tweet (CEO of Twitter) being sold for $2.9 million:

 A digital collage by a graphic artist called Beeple was sold for $69.3 million at Christie’s, a British auction house founded in 1766.

 Following the largest deal from Beeple, Cryptopunks are currently the most expensive NFTs ever sold so far.
 Cryptopunks is a project that generates unique characters on Ethereum blockchain.
 Cryptopunk #3100 and #7804 were both sold for $7.8 million:

 CryptoPunks is a project launched in June 2017 by John Watkinson and Matt Hall.
 The idea was to release 10,000 unique characters on Ethereum.
 All the CryptoPunks have been claimed already.
 And you can see whether they are available for sale right now by the color of their background on the official website.
 If its blue, they are not for sale.
 If it’s red, they can be bought.
 And if its purple, then there is a possibility to place a bid on them.
 CryptoPunks were launched before NFT’s standard ERC-721 was developed, so they would technically be a hybrid of ERC-721 and ERC-20.

 How does it work technically?

-If, hypothetically, Banksy were to sell two of the same ERC-721 tokens, and one was purchased by Elon Musk, while another to an art collector, perhaps the one owned by Elon would have a higher market price than the other, and they will not be interchangeable between each other even if it’s the same asset visually.
+If, hypothetically, Banksy were to sell two of the same ERC-721 tokens, and one was purchased by Elon Musk, while another to an art collector, perhaps the one owned by Elon would have a higher market price than the other.
+They will not be interchangeable between each other even if it’s the same asset visually.
 They would be distinguished by a token identification number on the wallet which tracks its ownership.